 All items of property, plant and equipment are initially recorded at cost.
 The cost of an item of property, plant and equipment is recognised as an asset, if and only if, it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 Subsequent to recognition, property, plant and equipment other than freehold land are measured at cost less accumulated depreciation and any accumulated impairment losses.
-When significant parts of property, plant and equipment are replaced, the Group recognises in the carrying amount of an item of property, plant and equipment the cost of replacement when that cost is incurred if the recognition criteria are met.
+When significant parts of property, plant and equipment are replaced, the Group recognises in the carrying amount of an item of property, plant and equipment are met.
 All other repair and maintenance costs are recognised in profit or loss as incurred.